14 + 2

 Row 2 (rs): K, kfb, *k4, S1 K1 psso, k2tog, k4, kfb twice.
 Rep from * to last two sts.
 Kfb then k last st.

-Rep rows 1 and 2 until your project reaches the desired length.
+Repeat: Rep rows 1 and 2 until your project measures the length you want.

 Refer to the video tutorial for step-by-step instructions on this bind off.
 You can find it at minute mark 13:30!